Showing 173 items

 Tool - Drill - Breast, c1940

 ...
 Two speed breast drill by IXION of Germany.
-Gearing is 2:1... by IXION of Germany.
-Gearing is 2:1 for low speed and 7.1 for high ...Two speed breast drill by IXION of Germany.
+Gearing is 2:1... drill by IXION of Germany.
+Gearing is 2:1 for low speed and 7.1 ...Two speed breast drill by IXION of Germany.
 Gearing is 2:1 for low speed and 7.1 for high speed.
 Speeds obtained by changing over the turning handle and support handle from one side to the other(unscrew and fitted in other side).
 Turning handle slides over a squared shaft and is secured by a round knurled nut.
 Chuck will be able to take twist drills for drilling wood or meta.
 Has a slightly curved base which is held against breast/stomach to obtain pressure for drilling.On aluminum medallion riveted to drill - 'IXION' & 'GERMANY'trades, carpentry, mechanics, tools -

 Melbourne Tram Museum